Feral horse: Americas

-The best-known examples of modern day "wild" horses are those of the American West.
-When Europeans reintroduced the horse to the Americas, beginning with the arrival of the conquistadors in the 15th century, some horses escaped and formed feral herds known today as mustangs.
-Isolated populations of wild horses occur in a number of places in the United States, including Sable Island off the coast of Nova Scotia, Assateague Island off the coast of Virginia and Maryland, Cumberland Island, Georgia, and Vieques Island off the coast of Puerto Rico.
+The best-known examples of modern day feral horses are those of the American West.
+When Europeans reintroduced the horse to the Americas, beginning with the arrival of the Spanish conquistadors in the 15th century, some horses escaped and formed feral herds known today as mustangs.
+In the Western United States, certain bands of horses and burros are protected under the Wild and Free-Roaming Horses and Burros Act of 1971.
+There are about 300,000 horses today in multiple land jurisdictions across the country, including tribal lands.

+Isolated populations of wild horses occur in a number of places in the United States, including Assateague Island off the coast of Virginia and Maryland, Elko, Nevada, the Salt River in Arizona, Cumberland Island, Georgia, Vieques Island off the coast of Puerto Rico, and Sable Island off the coast of Nova Scotia, Canada.

 Some of these horses are said to be the descendants of horses that managed to swim to land when they were shipwrecked.
 Others may have been deliberately brought to various islands by settlers and either left to reproduce freely or abandoned when assorted human settlements failed.

-Many prehistoric horse species, now extinct, evolved in North America, but the wild horses of today are the offspring of horses that were domesticated in Europe.
-In the Western United States, certain bands of horses and burros are protected under the Wild and Free-Roaming Horses and Burros Act of 1971.
-About 40,000 mustangs are left in the United States.
+Many prehistoric horse species, now extinct, evolved in North America, but the wild horses of today are the offspring of horses that were domesticated elsewhere.

 Asia

 The only truly wild horses in existence today are Przewalski's horse native to the steppes of central Asia.

 A modern wild horse population (janghali ghura) is found in the Dibru-Saikhowa National Park and Biosphere reserve of Assam, in north-east India, and is a herd of about 79 horses descended from animals that escaped army camps during World War II.

+In Ashuradeh Island in Iran, feral horses can also be found.
+It is said that the wild horses of the Miankaleh Wildlife Refuge are the descendants of Russian domestic horses that remained on the island after its occupation by Russia in 1837.